 Class can also help to focus on a path so the student does not get lost in all the possible options and choices.
 An added benefit is that it provides a social environment in which certain things that are in the outside world strange and forbidden, are becoming a norm.
 One such example is yawning.

 The Yawn-Stretch reflex is one example of an inbuilt complex neuromuscular pattern that originates from an older and deeper brain structure that can be inhibited through our motor cortex.
 In other words, a old brain structure sparks this ancient behaviour we share with many mammals, but with our newer brain structures we can suppress this reflex in the same way we don’t eat, fight, fuck or sleep whenever we feel the urge, but as socialised humans practice delayed gratification.
 The reflex is functional however and when fully expressed brings its benefits in relation to joint health, contractibility, sense of pleasure and brings wakefulness.
-Because of its relationship between wakefulness the act of yawning has been stigmatized in our culture as being an offensive action, signalling the supposed boringness of the person you are interaction with, especially in educational settings where attentiveness is a virtue.
-Also, showing the inside of your mouth is deemed unhygienic and offensive.
+Because of its relationship between wakefulness the act of yawning has been stigmatized in our culture as being an offensive action, signalling the degree to which the other person is boring you, especially in educational settings where attentiveness is a virtue.
+Also, showing the inside of your mouth can be deemed unhygienic and offensive.
 Many people will attempt to keep their mouth closed and hold a hand in front of their mouths.
-This does not allow for the full extension and contraction of the muscles around the shoulder joint, necessary for joint health.
+This does not allow for the full extension and contraction of the muscles around the shoulder and jaw joint, necessary for joint health.

-In class people are encouraged to stretch shamelessly whenever the urge arrives, as it is possibly much more beneficial than any self-invented exercise.
-As a side effect, acknowledging this impulse restores the relationship between the selfregulatory skills of the person in question.
+In our class people are encouraged to stretch shamelessly whenever the urge arrives, as it’s organic nature makes it possibly much more beneficial than any teacher-invented exercise.
+As a side effect, acknowledging this impulse restores the relationship between the self-regulatory skills of the person in question.
 What does this urge tell you about your attention, wakefulness and energy level?
 This will help sustain activity level of a person over time, and improve the timing of someone’s restorative rest.

 The above is an example of how the social environment is related to the way you move, we have to keep this in mind as much as the physical environment.